 Vice President, Government & Public Affairs

-Kara Flynn serves as the Vice President, Government and Public Affairs, and reports directly to the President and CEO.
+Kara Flynn serves as Syncrude’s Vice President, Government and Public Affairs, and reports directly to the company’s Managing Director.
 She oversees strategic initiatives in government relations, corporate responsibility, issues management, internal and external communications, and community investment.
 She is also the executive leader for Syncrude’s Aboriginal Relations program and a member of the company’s Aboriginal Relations Steering Committee.

 Ms. Flynn has a Bachelor of Arts degree from the University of British Columbia in History and Political Science.